tjc181/simsphere/README.md

 Extensive information about the model is available at https://simsphere.ems.psu.edu .

+## Mailing list

+Consider subscribing to the mailing list SIMSPHERE-L@lists.psu.edu.
+To subscribe, send an email to [listserv@lists.psu.edu](mailto:listserv@lists.psu.edu?Subject="SUBSCRIBE SIMSPHERE-L"&body="SUBSCRIBE SIMSPHERE-L").
+The message body must contain the subscribe command and the list name; you may optionally include your name following list name on the same line.

 ## Fortran implementation

 This is an updated version of the original Fortran implementation.
 The goals for this update include: